Public decision list college of mayor and Alderman May 6, 2020

 public decision list 20200506

 In response to the expected deficits on Youth Aid and Wmo identified in August 2019, the college decided to conduct an external study.
-In addition to the deficits, other business, process and content issues at the CMD were also identified.
+In addition to the deficits, other business, process and content problems at cmd. identified.
 These were also included in the investigation.
-The research contract was awarded to agency K2 on November 19, 2019.
+The research contract was awarded to firm K2 on Nov.
+19, 2019.
 On April 7, the college took note of the report and explained it through a presentation.
 Now the report is presented for decision-making.

 The college decides:

-1. endorse the findings of the report "Towards a future-proof and sustainable CMD"
+1. to endorse the findings of the report "Towards a future-proof and sustainable cmd."

-2. agree with the recommendations and, in anticipation of the council decision, commission
+2. to agree with the recommendations and, in anticipation of the council decision, commissions

-3. agree to the attached council proposal, in which the council is requested to take note
+3. to agree to the attached council proposal, in which the council is requested to

 take note of the report, endorse the findings and have the recommendations